3 Keys for Building Engagement by Sherry Surratt

-Moving people from the first taste of relationship to deeper engagement is important, but growing their influence is the key to deeper investment.
-Our research shows that women often desire to step into a leadership role in a group, but hesitate because they question their own abilities.
-They will often not believe they can lead, until their leadership gifts are noticed by someone else, and they are invited to step up and lead.
-Men will often voluntarily step into or create a leadership opportunity, but many women wait to be asked and affirmed.
+Moving people from the first taste of a relationship to deeper engagement is important, but growing their influence is the key to deeper investment.
+Our research shows that women often desire to step into a leadership role in a group but hesitate because they question their own abilities.
+They will often not believe they can lead until their leadership gifts are noticed by someone else, and they are invited to step up and lead.
+Men often voluntarily step into or create a leadership opportunity, but many women wait to be asked and affirmed.

 Forming relationships in a group with like-minded women gives them the courage and confidence they need.
-Through MOPS groups we’ve seen women step into other leadership roles in their church, community and even go on to start their own businesses.
+Through MOPS groups, we’ve seen women step into other leadership roles in their church and community and even go on to start their own businesses.
 Providing a platform for personal development is a powerful connecting point to the ministry.
 Women who can point back to their transformative experience in MOPS become champions of the ministry.
-They have developed relationships, become engaged and grown.
+They have developed relationships, become engaged, and grow.

-Last year alone 4,000 moms came to a relationship with Christ through a MOPS group.
+Last year alone, 4,000 moms came to a relationship with Christ through a MOPS group.
 And the numbers don’t stop there.
-The majority of these moms invited their husbands and children to start attending church with them, influencing many of them to start a relationship with Christ as well.
+Most of these moms invited their husbands and children to attend church with them, influencing many of them to start a relationship with Christ as well.